9×18mm Makarov: Cartridge dimensions

 The 9×18mm Makarov has 0.83 ml (12.8 grains H2O) cartridge case capacity.

 9×18mm Makarov maximum C.I.P. cartridge dimensions.
 All sizes in millimeters (mm).

 The common rifling twist rate for this cartridge is 1 in 240 mm (9.45 in), 4 grooves, ø lands = 9.00 mm, ø grooves = 9.27 mm, land width = 4.50 mm and the primer type is small pistol.

 According to the official C.I.P.
 (Commission Internationale Permanente Pour L'Epreuve Des Armes à Feu Portatives) rulings the 9×18mm Makarov case can handle up to 160.00 MPa piezo pressure.
 In C.I.P. regulated countries every pistol cartridge combo must be proofed at 130% of this maximum C.I.P. pressure to certify for sale to consumers.

 The 9×18mm Makarov is ballistically inferior to the 9×19mm Parabellum cartridge.
-While there are no official SAAMI pressure specifications for the 9×18mm Makarov cartridge, tests indicate that surplus ammunition develop pressures in the mid 20,000 psi, significantly less than the 35,000 psi or more generated by 9×19mm Parabellum (+P) loads.
+While there are no official SAAMI pressure specifications for the 9×18mm Makarov cartridge, tests indicate that surplus ammunition develop pressures in the lower 20,000 psi range, which is significantly less than the 35,000 psi or more generated by 9×19mm Parabellum (+P) loads.
 As such it is designed to be used in low-powered blowback semiautomatics, much like the .380 ACP cartridge, rather than locked-breech designs encountered, but not always required, for higher pressure cartridges like the 9×19mm Parabellum.